Batla House vs Mission Mangal Box Office Prediction (Day 1): Which Film Will Mint Gold At BO?

 This Independence Day, get ready for a double dose of patriotism with two big names from Bollywood locking horns at the box office.
 We are talking about Akshay Kumar's 'Mission Mangal' and John Abraham's 'Batla House'.

-Interestingly, both the movies are inspired by real-life incidents.
-While 'Mission Mangal' revolves around India's space mission to Mars, 'Batla House' is based on the controversial Batla House encounter which took place on September 19, 2008.
+Interestingly, both movies are inspired by real-life incidents.
+While 'Mission Mangal' revolves around India's space mission to Mars, 'Batla House' is based on the controversial Batla House encounter, which took place on September 19, 2008.

 Well, this is the second consecutive Independence Day clash between Akshay and John as they had a box office battle last year with 'Gold' and 'Satyameva Jayate'.
-Both the films fared at the ticket windows.
+Both the films fared well at the ticket windows.

-Coming back to this Independence Day, which of these two actors would have the last laugh at the box office.
+Coming back to this Independence Day, which of these two actors would have the last laugh at the box office...
 Here's what the trade analysts have to say.

 Batla House Opening Day Box Office Collection